 Ongoing research is studying possible future treatments that may be able to be used in conjunction with antivirals to lower the risk even further.

-Asymptomatic viral shedding is the clear culprit for herpes being so widespread and yet so under-diagnosed.
-With the above studies, we learn that people unaware of their status because of having no symptoms are likely to be contagious less of the time.
-Yet due to this lack of awareness, they transmit the virus more.
+Asymptomatic viral shedding is one of the reasons herpes can be as common as it is and yet under-diagnosed.
+With the above studies, we learn that people unaware of their status because of having no obvious symptoms are likely to be contagious less of the time.
+Yet due to this lack of awareness, they may transmit the virus more often.

-And we learn that herpes viral shedding periods lessens over time, although herpes shedding continues to occur.
+We also learn that herpes viral shedding periods lessen over time, although herpes shedding continues to occur.

-Luckily, with awareness and precaution, you can manage your transmission risk down so much that it’s downright unlikely you will give your partner herpes.
+Luckily, with awareness and precaution, it’s possible to manage your transmission risk down so much that it’s possible to carry on a normal sex life without giving your partner herpes.